Star Trek: Picard: Premise

-The series begins in 2399, 20 years after Jean-Luc Picard's last appearance in Star Trek: Nemesis (2002), and finds the character deeply affected by the death of Data in that film as well as the destruction of the planet Romulus in the film Star Trek (2009).
-Retired from Starfleet and living on his family's vineyard, Picard is drawn into a new adventure when he is visited by an apparent daughter of Data, one of several new synthetic beings, or "synths".
+The series begins in 2399, 20 years after Jean-Luc Picard's last appearance in Star Trek: Nemesis (2002), and finds the character still deeply affected by the death of Data in that film as well as the destruction of the planet Romulus in the film Star Trek (2009).
+Retired from Starfleet and living on his family's vineyard, Picard is drawn into a new adventure when he is visited by a synthetic "daughter" of Data, one of several new synthetic beings or "synths".
 Picard fights for their right to exist and gives his life to save them.

 After Picard's consciousness is transferred into a synthetic body, the second season moves forward to 2401.
-Picard and his companions are living new lives when they are faced with his old adversary Q in the ultimate trial: Q traps them in an alternate reality and they must travel back in time to the 21st century to save the future of the galaxy.
-In the third season, a mysterious new enemy begins hunting Picard's former command crew of the USS Enterprise.
-He unites with old and new allies for a final mission.
+Picard and his companions are living new lives when his old adversary Q, an extra-dimensional being, traps them in an alternate reality.
+They travel back in time to the 21st century to save the future of the galaxy.
+In the third season, Picard learns that he has a son who is being hunted by mysterious enemies.
+He reunites with the former crew of the USS Enterprise to protect his son and face a new invasion by the Borg.